BelaBartok39/Fancy_Dir/README.md

 - 'FileNotFoundError': Make sure the directory you're trying to organize exists.
 - 'PermissionError': Ensure you have the necessary permissions to read from and write to the directory.
-- 'Note': The config directory must be in the same directory as the fancy.py script.
+- NOTE: The config directory must be in the same directory as the fancy.py script.
 - If the 'fancy' command is not found, make sure you've added the project directory to your PATH and sourced your .bashrc or .zshrc file.
 - If you encounter a "No such file or directory: './config'" error, ensure that the config directory is present in the same directory as the fancy.py script.
+- NOTE: The uninstall function assumes a certain installation structure.
+You may need to adjust it based on how your script is actually installed and where configuration files are stored.